 Alongside public events, the two departments and the research groups, as well as individual projects and initiatives, offer seminars, workshops, reading groups, excursions, project presentations and other discussion formats.
 Regular events such as the Labor and the Ortstermin are open to the entire Institute, and are aimed in particular at the younger generation of researchers.

 The Labor serves as a forum for the discussion of current research projects.
 It offers all junior researchers at the Kunsthistorisches Institut in Florenz the opportunity to present the main premises or single aspects of their dissertation, doctoral thesis or postdoctoral project as a work in progress.

 The Labor is organized and moderated alternately by the academic assistants of both departments.
 It takes place once a month and is open to all Institute members and staff.
 External researchers who would like to participate are asked to contact the organizers in advance.

 Telefon: +39 055 24911-70

 The privileged location of the Kunsthistorisches Institut in Florenz means that researchers can enjoy first-hand access to important works of art and architecture.
-Ortstermin (site visit) serve to deepen participants' understanding of sites and objects in situ, within and occasionally outside Florence, and to foster scholarly dialogue.
+The Ortstermin (site visit) is meant to deepen participants' understanding of objects in situ and to foster scholarly dialogue.

-The Ortstermin often takes place at locations that are normally inaccessible to the public or, as in the case of visits to exhibitions, allow a discussion of current research findings with experts in the field.
-The Ortstermin is organized alternately by the academic assistants of the two departments and usually takes place once a month.
-The organizers welcome suggestions for visits within Florence and its immediate surroundings:
+The Ortstermin often takes place at locations that are normally inaccessible to the public or, as in the case of visits to exhibitions, allows for discussions on current research with experts in the field.
+The Ortstermin is organized alternately by the academic assistants of the two departments and takes place at irregular intervals – usually once a month.
+The organizers welcome suggestions for visits within Florence and its immediate surroundings.

 Tel.: +39 055 24911-89